cfpb/hmda-platform-api-docs/README.md

 1. Edit api host variables in ```config.rb``` (bottom of file)

+2. Edit `layout.erb` logo image to link to root

-2. Run to publish to gh-pages branch:
+3. Run to publish to gh-pages branch:

 ```shell
 ./deploy.sh
 ```

-3. Copy files to _hmda-platform_ repo in gh-pages branch
+4. Copy files to _hmda-platform_ repo in gh-pages branch

 ## References